Treatment for Strained Levator Scapulae

-The levator scapula muscle tendon originates on the transverse process of the first four cervical vertebrae of the cervical spine (neck) and attaches to the scapula (shoulder blade).
+The levator scapula muscle-tendon originates on the transverse process of the first four cervical vertebrae of the cervical spine (neck) and attaches to the scapula (shoulder blade).
 The levator scapulae are twin muscles located on either side of the neck.
-The contraction of this muscle is important for elevation of the scapula causing the shrug movement.
+The contraction of this muscle is important for the elevation of the scapula causing the shrug movement.
 Strain in the levator scapula muscle can be caused by various reasons but the most common amongst them is bad posture.
 Sitting with a hunch for long hours at work causes tightness and tension in the muscles leading to discomfort and pain.
-Some other common reasons are holding tiny cell phones to your ear for a long period and carrying one strap bags or, in case of women, shoulder bags aggregates levator pain.
+Some other common reasons are holding cell phones to your ear for a long period or carrying one strap bags.

 Levator Scapulae strains or spasms can be effectively managed with a number of treatment options and physical therapy and exercise therapy techniques.

 Current is applied to the levator scapula muscle of medium frequency to tire and sedate the muscle causing a relaxing effect on it.

 Therapists perform a myofascial massage to soften and break adhesions caused in the muscles.
 The maneuvers are aimed at elongating the levator scapulae in order to achieve complete relaxation.